mitanshu7/RedactNLP/README.md

 # RedactNLP: Redact Your PDF!

 RedactNLP is a tool that allows you to automatically redact sensitive information from PDF documents using natural language processing and computer vision techniques.
-This project converts PDF pages to images, extracts text, identifies sensitive entities, and applies a non-recoverable mask to protect confidential information.
+Visit https://huggingface.co/spaces/bluuebunny/RedactNLP for the hosted demo on Huggingface Spaces.

 ## How Redaction Works